nikpivkin/bun-trivy-scanner/README.md

 This package implements the [Security Scanner API](https://bun.com/docs/pm/security-scanner-api) for Bun.

-The scanner integrates with Bun's package manager security workflow and automatically invoked during dependency installation, addition, or when running `bun pm scan`.
+The scanner integrates with Bun's package manager security workflow and is automatically invoked during dependency installation, addition, or when running `bun pm scan`.

+## Features

+- Native integration with Bun
+- Small codebase with minimal external dependencies — easier to audit and maintain
+- Lightweight wrapper over Trivy with minimal abstraction layer
+- Full support for Trivy functionality without feature limitations

-## Usage
+## Installation

-1. Install the scanner:

 ```bash
 bun add --dev @nikpivkin/bun-trivy-scanner
 ```

-2. Add the scanner to your Bun project configuration:
+## Configuration

 ```toml
 [install.security]
 scanner = "@nikpivkin/bun-trivy-scanner"
 ```

-3. Trivy configuration (optional)
+## Trivy configuration (optional)

 You can configure Trivy by creating a `trivy.yaml` file in the project root directory (the directory where Bun is executed).

 Example configuration: